pranaygp/frontend-exercise/README.md

 * Make _every other_ list item uppercase
 * Do this without using `for` or `while` loops
 * Very useful videos to watch:
- * [Functional Programming Intro](https://www.youtube.com/watch?v=BMUiFMZr7vk&index=1&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) - just the first two videos are enough, although you only have a lot more to learn by watching the rest of the playlist
+ * [Functional Programming Intro](https://www.youtube.com/watch?v=BMUiFMZr7vk&index=1&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) - just the first two videos are enough, although there's a lot to learn from the rest of the playlist and his other videos! (highly recommend subscribing)
  * [Rendering lists in React](https://egghead.io/lessons/egghead-use-the-key-prop-when-rendering-a-list-with-react)

 ## Part 3